gnome-terminator/docs/source/gettingstarted.rst

 This has buttons for moving back and forward through the results, as well as an option to wrap the search around.

+.. note:: At this time there is no highlighting of the search string.
+          This is a historical limitation due to the manner in which the implmentation was originally done, way back when.
+I intend to remove the old code, replacing with the built-in libvte search function in the 2.1 release.
+This will then highlight searched text.

 .. _zooming-the-terminal: